Olliebrown/DOGProtoTesting/README.md

-# DOGProtoTesting
+# Distilled Online Generator Prototype Testing
-Prototype testing for Project D.O.G.
+This is the github pages repo for the Distilled Online Generator project.
+It is intended for internal testing and review by the devs and not for public use.